 It is hoped that US leaders in 2020 will keep this in mind as Silicon Valley has shown its inability to monitor, review or protect the Internet.

 We know that the employment situation in industries such as transportation, retail, healthcare, banking and financial services is undergoing major changes in terms of skills shortages and automation.
 Like AI and machine learning, Robotic Process Automation (RPA) is another technology that automates work.

 The concept of such a software robot or artificial intelligence worker can indeed be extended, especially as cloud computing matures under custom software development.

-While more and more CIOs are automating robotic processes to eliminate tedious work, allowing employees to focus on higher-value work – but the reality is that some of these work roles will disappear, which will change The needs of the position.
+While more and more CIOs hire RPA engineers for automating robotic processes to eliminate tedious work, allowing employees to focus on higher-value work – but the reality is that some of these work roles will disappear, which will change The needs of the position.